dmishin/Pentagrid/README.md

 Compilation
 -----------
-Depends on Google GSON library, used for data serializaiton.
+Depends on the Google GSON library, used for data serializaiton.
 From it, only google-gson-stream library is needed (object mapper is not used).